Prepare for a 2019-20 Graduation

-Deadline* to apply to graduate for Spring quarter: Friday, April 12, 2019 at 5pm.
-Apply late by June 5, 2019 at 5pm ($50 fee).
+Deadline* to apply to graduate for Winter quarter: Friday, February 28, 2020 at 5pm.
+Apply late by March 13, 2020 at 5pm ($50 fee).
 Do not wait until signatures are obtained, forms are filled out, grades come in, or for any other reason to apply to graduate if you want to confer your BS/BSH degree this quarter.
-If you apply late, notify the student services staff in your department so you can be reviewed and issues taken care of prior to finals week.
+If you apply after the first deadline, notify the student services staff in your department so you can be reviewed and issues taken care of prior to finals week.

 *Applying to graduate (and delivering your final program sheet to your department) by the first deadline is STRONGLY RECOMMENDED: Your program will be reviewed in a timely manner and you notified of any issues in time to take action, giving you a better chance of avoiding a delay in conferring your Bachelor's degree.

 This set of questions refers to your engineering major.
-For general information on University requirements, check the UAR website.
+For general information on University requirements, check the Academic Advising website.

 - Fill out a program sheet your senior year and hand to Student Services in your major department.
 Program sheets signed and handed in before your senior year are not current and cannot be used for a conferral review.
 If you want to use the e-Program Sheet (see link on PS page), complete, print, and take to your advisor or department for signature.